Dismiss Modal

 Lung Cancer Tests

-If the scan shows any possible cancers, your multidisciplinary cancer team of pulmonologists, radiologists, and oncologists, will determine which treatment plan will work best for you.
-A nurse navigator will work with you to answer any questions and find any cancer resources that can help you on your journey to recovery.
+If lung cancer is detected / you are diagnosed with lung cancer, your multidisciplinary cancer team of pulmonologists, radiologists, and oncologists will determine which treatment plan will work best for you.
+An Oncology Nurse Navigator will work with you to answer any questions and find any cancer resources that can help you on your journey to recovery.

 Learn More About Lung Cancer Screenings